AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 |Back Office events| If checked, event payload contains anonymized order status information, such as if an order was placed, cancelled, refunded, or shipped. |
 | Datastream ID (Website) | ID that allows data to flow from Adobe Experience Platform to other Adobe DX products.
 This ID must be associated to a specific website within your specific Adobe Commerce instance.
 If you specify your own Experience Platform Web SDK, do not specify a datastream ID in this field.
 The Experience Platform connector uses the datastream ID associated with that SDK and ignores any datastream ID specified in this field (if any).|

-With the Experience Platform connector extension installed, the link between Adobe Commerce and Adobe Experience Platform created, and the Datastream ID specified, Commerce data begins to flow to the Adobe Experience Platform edge and to other Adobe DX products.

->[!NOTE]
->
-> The amount of time it takes for data to flow from the edge to other Adobe DX products can vary.

 ## Verify data is being sent to Experience Platform

+After onboarding, storefront data begins to flow to the Experience Platform edge.
+Back office data, however, takes about 15 minutes for the data to appear at the edge.
+Subsequent updates will be immediately visible at the edge.

-When Commerce data is sent to the Adobe Experience Platform edge, you can build reports like the following:
+When Commerce data is sent to the Experience Platform edge, you can build reports like the following:

 ![Commerce Data in Adobe Experience Platform](assets/aem-data-1.png) _Commerce Data in Adobe Experience Platform_